panchr/Focus-AI/notes/week-7.md

 * In this diagonal path, each set of two squares should be of the following order: {open, enemy piece}

 I have not fully implemented the "taking" move validation nor the mechanism for taking pieces (but these two will work together, so this should be simple).

+### Core Interaction
+Because both the AI core and Game Engine are written in Python, interaction between the two will be simple: the core runner will simply contain an`Engine` instance.